StreamingDataPlatform/code-hub/_posts/Getting Started/2020-07-14-create-flink-project-on-streaming-data-platform.md

 ```
 charts/               # A directory containing any charts upon which this chart depends
+    AplicationName/         # This structure will allow one application per cluster
         Chart.yaml          # A YAML file containing information about the chart
         values.yaml         # The default configuration values for this chart
         templates/          # A directory of templates that, when combined with values,
                             # will generate valid Kubernetes manifest files.
 ```
 **III.** Add **FlinkCluster** and **application** `yaml` files to the `template` folder.
 Next, you need to create template `yaml` files to generate manifest files on the Kubernetes cluster, combining with the configuration in `values.yaml`.

 The template folder in [workshop-sample repo](https://github.com/pravega/workshop-samples/tree/master/charts/templates) will give you a general idea for developing your template file.
-Your chart file structure should look similar to the following way.
+We highly recommend one application per cluster.
+Once the application has been developed and tested in isolation, advanced users can optimize resources by sharing clusters.
+Your chart file structure should look similar to the following when using one application per cluster.

 ```
 charts/
+    TestApplication/
         Chart.yaml
         values.yaml
         templates/
             FlinkCluster.yaml               # Template file for Flink Cluster
-    YourApplication.yaml            # Template file for your application.
-It can be multiple applications.
+            FlinkApplication.yaml           # Template file for your application.
     ...
+    ...                                     # You can have multiple applications.
     ...
-            ...
 ```

 **IV.** Go to your project home directory
-Since all chart files have been organized into a structure  under the `Charts` folder, you need to visit the parent directory of `Chart` folder in order to install or upgrade the Helm Chart to SDP.
+Since all chart files have been organized into a structure under the `charts` folder, you need to visit the parent directory of `charts` folder in order to install or upgrade the Helm Chart to SDP.

 Take the following structure as an example; after this step, you should locate inside the `FlinkApp` folder.

 ```
 FlinkApp/
     charts/
+        TestApplication/
             Chart.yaml
             values.yaml
             templates/
                 FlinkCluster.yaml               # Template file for Flink Cluster
-            YourApplication.yaml            # Template file for your application.
-It can be multiple applications.
+                FlinkApplication.yaml           # Template file for your application.
         ...
+        ...                                     # You can have multiple applications.
         ...
-                    ...
-    FlinkApplication/
+    TestApplication/
 ```

 **V.**  Using **[Helm CLI](https://helm.sh/docs/intro/quickstart/)** to install or upgrade the charts

 Open the terminal window from the project home directory that you access from the above step.
-Then you can use either [`helm install`](https://helm.sh/docs/helm/helm_install/) or [`helm upgrade`](https://helm.sh/docs/helm/helm_upgrade/) command to deploy your application and charts to SDP.
+Then you can use [`helm upgrade`](https://helm.sh/docs/helm/helm_upgrade/) command to deploy your application and charts to SDP.

 The following are the command examples that will create a release name `jsonreader`.
 The benefit of using  [`helm upgrade`](https://helm.sh/docs/helm/helm_upgrade/) is that if a release by this name doesn't already exist, it will automatically run an install; otherwise, it will upgrade a release to a new version of a chart.

 ```
-helm install --timeout 600s jsonreader --wait --namespace workshop-samples charts

-// Or

 helm upgrade --install --timeout 600s jsonreader --wait --namespace workshop-samples charts
 ```